ret2jazzy/ELFPatch/README.md

 Currently only supports x86/64, but it shouldn't be hard to extend it to other architectures (only need to modify the assembler directives).
 I'll add other architectures when I get time.

+# Bugs/issues

+It's still in beta, so any issues and bugs are welcome.

 # Documentation

 Sorry, there's no documentation available yet.
 You can read the API below or look at the examples directory.
 For a little more complicated example, look at the debugging section of this [blogpost](http://blog.perfect.blue/Hack-A-Sat-CTF-2020-Launch-Link).